 THE SOUTH FUNEN ARCHIPELAGO

-> Several hiking and camping excursions to the South Funen Islands in Denmark <
+> Hiking and camping excursions to 22 islands in the South Funen Archipelago in Denmark <

 As we both grew up in this area of Denmark we have explored the archipelago since childhood and never stopped.
 These islands simply go straight to heart for all visitors, be it first-timers as well as repeaters.